ArnavTambe06/servicehub/README.md

-# WeCare - Home Services Booking Website #
+#ServiceHUB - Home Services Booking Website #

 A website created as a course project submission.